 A portable waste tank is another great RV sewer kit upgrade.
 Yes, you can empty your tanks when you don’t have a full hookup site.
 Basically, you dump your tanks into the blue boy and then drive it to the dump station.

-Whether you want one, is going to depend entirely on your RVing style.
+Whether you want one, will depend entirely on your RVing style.
 They are extremely handy and available in a range of sizes.
 On the other hand, they are large to store and it can be a process to empty your tanks.

-Check out our top 3 portable RV waste tank picks (and how to choose the best one for you).
+Check out our Best 3 Portable RV Waste Tank Picks (& how to choose the best one for you).

 Which RV sewer fittings, adapters and accessories will you use?